Trauma Training

 This is not an EMDR training.
 It is open to therapists, healers, and helping professionals of any modality who want to apply polyvagal concepts to their work.

-Practical Interventions You'll Learn
+Practical Interventions You Will Learn

 In this polyvagal theory training for therapists, you'll learn how to: